tus/ietf-hackathon/README.md

 ```

 - When the request completes the response should be provided
-- When the request is interrupted and no `104 Upload Resumption Supported` was
-  received, an error should be thrown.
+- Uploads should be pausable and resumable.
-- When the request is interrupted and a `104 Upload Resumption Supported` was
-  received, the client should initiate a resumption.
-This can result in an error
-  or response.
+- The current [Fetch][] API does not expose informational responses (1XX)
+  to the user.
+The polyfill should work around this by using `Upload-Complete: ?0`
+  to separate the upload creation from the data transfer in multiple requests.

 ### Plugins for popular HTTP proxies for handling resumable uploads